Google Pixel: Pixel Stand

 In October 2018, Google announced the Pixel Stand alongside the Pixel 3 smartphones.
 In addition to standard 5 watt Qi wireless charging, the Pixel Stand has wireless 10 watt charging using a proprietary technology from Google.
 It also enables a software mode on the Pixel 3 that allows it to act as a smart display similar to the Google Home Hub.
+In October 2021, alongside the release of the Pixel 6 and Pixel 6 Pro smartphones, a second-generation Pixel Stand was made to support the phones' new wireless charging speeds of 23 watts.

 Software

 Pixel UI (Pixel Launcher)

-Google Pixel UI is an Android skin used for the Google Pixel line of smartphone, and developed by Google.
+Google Pixel UI is an Android skin used for the Pixel phones and the Pixel Tablet, developed by Google.
 Starting from first generation of Google Pixel phones, Google had replaced the launcher for their smartphone with Pixel Launcher instead of Google Now Launcher which is the default launcher for Nexus series.

 Unlike the Nexus phones, which Google shipped with "stock" Android (AOSP), the Pixel UI that came with the first generation Pixel phones were slightly modified compared to "stock" Android.
 Currently, Pixel UI and its home launcher are available on Pixel family devices only.
 (However, third-party modifications allow non-Pixel smartphones to install the Pixel Launcher with Google Now feed integration).

 During the launch of Android 4.x "Ice Cream Sandwich", Google had started to replace some of the stock Android apps with Google apps, including the stock Android music apps with Google Play Music, and Android browser with Google Chrome.
 By the launch of Android 4.4.x "KitKat", most of the stock Android apps had been replaced with Google apps, such as the stock Android gallery being replaced with Google Photos, etc. This also includes the Android home launcher being replaced with the Google Now Launcher, allowing users to access to their Google Now feed more conveniently.
 However, the rest of the UI was still similar to stock Android, including the settings menu and toggles buttons colors.

 Google officially launched the Pixel Launcher and Pixel UI together the Pixel phones; unlike the Google Now Launcher which allowed non Nexus phones to install, the Pixel Launcher was only available on the Pixel phones.
 Most Android smartphones including Nexus phones are not compatible with the launcher.
 Some of the modifications Google had done to differentiate Pixel UI with stock Android included the setting toggle's buttons colors, and 24/7 online support which allowed the user to get direct support from Google's customer support.